 Summary and outcome

 In a case where the media was obliged not to publish a photo of an ex-convict [H.S.] with the text stating that he was convicted Neo-Nazi, the Chamber of the Fourth Section of the European Court of Human Rights ("ECtHR"/"Court") found no breach of Article 10 by a majority of votes (4:3).
-H.S. served his sentence and was freed sixteen years before the applicant published an article about at the time ongoing presidential elections that included an old photograph of H.S. and a few right-wing politicians.
-The described publication ban was ordered by domestic courts because the contented article was not about H.S. and there was no direct link between him and the the elections debate.
+H.S. served his sentence and was freed sixteen years before the applicant published an article about it that included an old photograph of H.S. and a few right-wing politicians, at the time of ongoing presidential elections.
+The described publication ban was ordered by domestic courts because the contented article was not about H.S. and there was no direct link between him and the elections debate.
 The ECtHR agreed with domestic courts and stated that ex-convicts' rights under Article 8 of the European Convention on Human Rights ("ECHR") enhance with time, thus, suppressing freedom of expression.

 Facts

 The applicant runs the daily newspaper Österreich.
 On July 20, 2016 it published an article about the Austrian presidential candidate, N.H.
 The article mentioned a meeting between N.H and a journalist from Germany and the journalist showed the picture of several people, including R.S. who had been at a time N.H.’s office manager.
-One the photographed people was H.S. who had been “convicted in 1995 under the National Socialist Prohibition Act but he had been released on parole in 1999“ [para.
+One the photographed people was H.S. who had been “convicted in 1995 under the National Socialist Prohibition Act but he had been released on parole in 1999” [para.
 9].
 On 22 July 2016 (two days after the publication of the article) H.S. brought proceedings against the applicant under copyright law “requesting that the applicant company be prohibited from publishing pictures of him without his consent, in the event that any accompanying text stated that he was a convicted neo-Nazi and/or made statements of equivalent meaning.
-In addition, he lodged an application for the issuance of an interim injunction […] to that effect” [para.
-9].
+In addition, he lodged an application for the issuance of an interim injunction to that effect.
 He claimed he served his imprisonment, reintegrated into society, established a family, and was not a public figure, and that he had never met N.H. (a presidential candidate).
 The applicant responded that H.S. was one of Austria's most prominent neo-Nazis, that his conviction was well-known, and “that the circumstances that had led to his conviction were of historical importance” [para.
 9].
 The applicant further contested that H.S. is no longer participating in Austrian politics, citing an article indicating H.S.'s attendance at two right-wing party public events in Austria and one in Germany in 2009.
 H.S. allegedly gave a speech at the latter.

 The Vienna Commercial Court dismissed the interim measure request on August 10, 2016 and this decision was upheld by the Vienna Court of Appeal.
 However, the Supreme Court of Austria, on January 30, 2017, “prohibited the applicant company from ‘publishing pictures of [H.S.] without his consent, if at the same time he is called a convicted neo-Nazi in the accompanying report, and/or statements of equivalent meaning are made about him there’” [para.
 14].
 The court argued that the contested article was not about H.S. but about N.H. (a presidential candidate) and R.S. (a brother of H.S.), and that there was no objective justification to represent H.S. as a convicted neo-Nazi along with his picture.